pratikgithub123/plantshop_ui_ux/README.md

-This is Plant Ecommerce App where user can buys Indoor and Outdoor Plants.
+This is Plant Ecommerce App where user can buy Indoor and Outdoor Plants.